Dislocation of Sámi people from Jukkasjärvi and Karesuando

-The dislocation of Sámi people (Bággojohtin) was a process in which reindeer herding indigenous Sámi people were forcibly dislocated from Jukkasjärvi and Karesuando to areas further South in Sweden in the 1920s to 1940s.
+Sámi people were forcibly dislocated from Jukkasjärvi and Karesuando to areas further South in Sweden in the 1920s to 1940s.
 In total it included 300–400 people.
 After Russia had closed its borders, first to Norway in 1852 followed by Finland in 1888, the cross-border reindeer herding became a conflict between the countries.
 Guided by racist ideas of the Sámi as a dying people and reindeer herding as a dying practice, the Norwegian government worked towards colonising the North of Norway with farmers.
 Gradually the Sámi's rights to graze in Sweden during wintertime and in Norway in the summers was restricted.
 The start of the dislocation was the reindeer grazing convention of 1919, which drastically limited the amount of reindeer within Norway.
 In practice, it meant that the Sámi were robbed of their homes and grazing land within Norway.
 Following this, the county administrative board by various means of force made Sámi families relocate from their homes to new unknown lands further South.